 - develop their ability to evaluate claims based on biology through critical analysis of the methodology, evidence and conclusions, both qualitatively and quantitatively

 The syllabus is examined in two papers at the end of the three-year period.
-Both papers evaluate students’ understanding of their practical work and methods.
+Both papers evaluate pupils’ understanding of their practical work and methods.

-Having undertaken the first year of Science in Action, students may apply to carry out an independent research project.
+Having undertaken the first year of Science in Action, pupils may apply to carry out an independent research project.
 With limited places, commitment and aptitude must be shown, but the potential payoffs are huge.
-Working independently in Warwick School’s research-standard laboratories, students have the opportunity to genuinely contribute to the progress of the group’s work and get a privileged insight into the world of scientific research
+Working independently in Warwick School’s research-standard laboratories, pupils have the opportunity to genuinely contribute to the progress of the group’s work and get a privileged insight into the world of scientific research.